1990s Art Nouveau Table Lamp

 Any type of light bulb can be used.
 Not a specific one preferred.

 Period: 1980s, 1990s – Neo Art Nouveau – Neo Jugendstil.

 Manufacturer: Massive, Kontich and Wommelgem, Belgium – attributed.

-Other versions: Probably made in a few colours.
+Other versions: This 1990s art nouveau table lamp was probably made in a few colours.

-Table lamp made in the Art Nouveau style, but produced in the 1990s.
+This table lamp is made in the art nouveau style, but it was produced in the 1990s.
 The lampshade is not original.
-No label present.
+There is no label present.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.